 In 2017, we boated the length of California’s Sacramento River from the mountains to the delta, running through the Central Valley with interviews and exhibitions along the way.

 Summer 2018’s fieldwork took us to New York’s Hudson River, from the lakes and canals of the historic Upper Hudson, through the wild estuary of the lower river, finally to the industrial wastelands of the urban Harlem and East Rivers concluding with exhibitions in New York City.

 The shantyboat serves as the primary artistic focus of the project, serving not only as the expedition vessel but the project library and archive.
 Visitors to the Secret History exhibition can explore the archives, see excerpts of interviews, explore the physical library of river-related books and materials, explore the boat, and talk with the artist.
 Secret History continues to show at art and history institutions nationwide.

 In the winter months, Wes returns home to the mountains of coastal California to teach and to work on the Secret History archive and book projects.
 He is currently working on the first volume of a series of books about the project.

 In summer of 2019, we will be doing fieldwork on the mighty Ohio River.
 We’ll be starting in Pittsburgh, traveling through Steubenville, Wheeling, Parkersburg, Huntington, Ashland, Cincinnati, Louisville, Owensboro, Evansville, and more than a hundred river communities in between.

 Follow our regular updates via email, RSS, Twitter, and Instagram.

 About the Artist

-Wes Modes is a California artist focused on social practice, sculpture, performance and new media work.
-He holds an MFA from the Digital Art and New Media program at the University of California Santa Cruz.
+Wes Modes is a Santa Cruz artist focused on social practice, sculpture, performance and new media work.
+He holds a Masters in Fine Arts from the Digital Art and New Media program at the University of California Santa Cruz.